someobserver/recurgence/math/09-recurgent-field-equations/07-pathologies-and-healing/index.md

   \frac{\|R_{ijk}(p,p,t)\|}{\int_q \|R_{ijk}(p,q,t)\| \, dq} \to 1
   $$

-Each class corresponds to a distinct mode of deviation from the optimal recurgent regime, as defined by the dynamical equations of RFT.
+Each class marks a distinct mode of deviation from the optimal recurgent regime, as defined by the dynamical equations of RFT.

 ---